shreyask3107/shreyask3107.github.io/_pages/courses.md

-Below are some exciting courses I have credited during my undergrad (until Semester 7).
+Below are some exciting courses I have credited during my studies:

 ### Artificial Intelligence/Machine Learning:
 * CS7011: Topics in Reinforcement Learning